Lovro Planko

 Lovro Planko (born 28 May 2001) is a Slovenian biathlete.
 He competed four-times at the Junior World Championships.
 He represented Slovenia at the 2022 Olympic Games in Beijing, China.

 Career

 He first competed at Junior World Cup in Pokljuka, Slovenia in 2017.
 He made a debut in Junior IBU Cup in 2018 in Lenzerheide, Switzerland.
+He made his breakthrough to the international level when he won a silver medal in the 7.5 km sprint in 2019 at the 2019 European Youth Olympic Winter Festival in Sarajevo.
+He won bronze medal in 20km Individual at the 2023 European Championships in Lenzerheide, Switzerland.

 Biathlon results

 All results are sourced from the International Biathlon Union.